 A financial interest is not necessarily a conflict of interest.
 Under Article III, Section 2, a person who has a financial interest may have a conflict of interest only if the appropriate governing board or committee decides that a conflict of interest exists.

-Article III

-Procedures
+Article III: Procedures

-1. Duty to Disclose
+Duty to Disclose